e-e-e/http-random-access/readme.md

 An implementation of [abstract-random-access](https://www.npmjs.com/package/abstract-random-access) to access content via http/s.
 Providing the same interface as [random-access-file](https://www.npmjs.com/package/random-access-file) and [random-access-memory](https://www.npmjs.com/package/random-access-memory).

 This implementation is intended as a drop-in replacement for random-access-file or random-access-memory in the dat-storage configuration.
-You might want to look at random-access-http
+You might want to look at [random-access-http](https://www.npmjs.com/package/random-access-memory) for an alternative implementation to see if it better suits your needs.

 ## Installation